MEET THE MAKERS

 Carly makes beautiful, simple, Sterling Silver jewellery - handcrafted from her home workshop in Rugby, Warwickshire.
-All items are made with love & care, using traditional, self-taught silversmithing techniques to produce lovely long-lasting pieces – perfect for everyday wear and that also make a really lovely gift for someone special.
-Many different semi-precious gemstones often feature in her pieces and many items can be personalised by using the traditional hand stamping metal punches.
-Carly also makes extremely popular and unique hand-stamped vintage cutlery pieces, all stamped with various sayings, quotes, lyrics, words and fun designs along with jewellery made from vintage cutlery.
+Using traditional, self-taught silversmithing techniques to produce lovely long-lasting pieces – perfect for everyday wear and that also make a really lovely gift for someone special.
+Many different semi-precious gemstones often feature in her pieces.
+Carly also makes extremely popular and unique hand-stamped vintage cutlery pieces, all stamped with various sayings, quotes, lyrics, words and fun designs

 Emma enjoys both wet felting and needle felt.
 Free form embroidery has a sense of abandonment which is very calming almost trance like, the outcome of which sometimes is not known and can be a surprise when the piece is finished.
 Emma draws with her sewing machine paints with fibre, manipulating it into vessels, this is how she explores the natural world and its beauty.